Jojo Babie Exposes Major Underboob In Tiniest Bra For Sizzling Bedroom Selfie

 Jojo Babie has been on a roll lately, as she shares one revealing Instagram photo after the next.
 This included an update where she wore a white lace dress, but her newest post was all about lingerie.

 The social media sensation was spotted wearing the tiniest bra, which was arguably too small for her.
 So much so, that it didn’t cover her chest properly, leaving her underboob exposed.
 The bra itself was black and sheer.
-She wore a pair of black lingerie bottoms too, which featured three straps on her hips.
-The straps rested high on her waist.
+She wore a pair of black lingerie bottoms too, which featured three straps on her hips that rested high on her waist.

-Babie didn’t wear a necklace or bracelets, but her belly button ring popped in the shot.
+Babie didn’t wear a necklace or bracelets, but her belly button ring stood out in the shot.
 She was seen posing on the edge of a bed, as she propped up her right knee.
-She wore her hair down, and brushed it over her left shoulder.
-Jojo was seen placing her right hand by her hair, while taking the photo with her other hand.
+She wore her hair down and brushed it over her left shoulder.
+Jojo was seen placing her right hand by her hair while taking the photo with her other hand.

 This update has been liked over 116,000 times so far, and fans sent her tons of love in the comments section.